imkar/WeatherSPA/README.md

 **WeatherSPA is a Single Page Web Application project for showing the current weather of input city or country.**

-It is demonstration of async/await fetch using ReactJS.
+It is a demonstration of async/await fetch using ReactJS.

 It uses OpenWeather API for forecast data.
-In order to use run it, create a free account from https://openweathermap.org/api.
+In order to run it, create a free account from https://openweathermap.org/api.

 <br>